EnterpriseDB/postgres-deployment/README.md

 Having the Postgres/EDB Postgres Advanced Server deployment scripts available on the git repo allows any user, be it an EDB staff member or any user looking to deploy Postgres/[EDB Postgres Advanced Server](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-advanced-server) (EPAS) quickly in a matter of minutes.
 We have used Terraform for provisioning the infrastructure across multiple providers.

 At present, the scripts are available for 2 providers AWS and VMware(vsphere).
-We will be expanding on the providers in the upcoming versions
+We will be expanding on the providers in the upcoming versions.
+[Wiki](https://github.com/EnterpriseDB/postgres-deployment/wiki) page has more details if you need help.

 [AWS](https://github.com/EnterpriseDB/postgres-deployment/wiki/AWS)